michaburger/mioty-endpoint-example/README.md

 ## 🤖 Acknowledgments

 This project has been developed with the invaluable assistance of **Claude Sonnet 4**, which helped design the architecture, write documentation, and ensure code quality throughout the development process.

----

-*Built with ❤️ for the mioty IoT ecosystem*